WHAT IS CONNECTHOMEUSA?

 The internet has transformed the way we engage with the world around us.
-From jobs to education to healthcare, more and more resources are being made available on the education super-highway, and those who are unconnected are being left behind.
+From jobs to education to healthcare, more and more resources are being made available online and those who are unconnected are being left behind.

 90 percent of people in the United States who have looked for a new job in the last two years used the internet to research jobs, and 84 percent have applied to a job online